EPISODES - "GREAT RESPONSIBILITY"

 The animation is great – arguably the best Spidey has ever looked in animation – the characters are all well-defined if not a little flat, the set-up predictable but not boring, and the overall results are positive.
 Nearly all the designs look great!
 Spider-Man and the super-heroes looks particularly great, though some of the 'normal' characters seem a bit uninspired.
 Ultimate Spider-Man is a solid starting off point for younger viewers to be indoctrinated into the Spidey mythos, and hopefully for an enjoyable destination for long-time fans.
 As I said, it is worth giving a chance on, so make sure to check it out when it debuts April 1st, 2012 at 11:00am (ET/PT) on Disney XD.

 Check out much more at Marvel Animation Age.

-Ultimate Spider-Man, Ultimate Spider-Man: Web Warriors and related characters and
+Ultimate Spider-Man, Ultimate Spider-Man: Web Warriors, Ultimate Spider-Man VS. The Sinister Six and related characters

 indicia are property of Marvel Entertainment, LLC, a wholly-owned subsidiary of The Walt Disney Company, 2001 - 2015.